-The spatialHeatmap package provides functionalities for visualizing cell-, tissue- and organ-specific data of biological assays by coloring the corresponding spatial features defined in anatomical images according to quantitative abundance levels of measured molecules, such as transcripts, proteins or metabolites.
-The color key used to represent the quantitative assay values can be customized by the user.
+The spatialHeatmap package provides functionalities for visualizing cell-, tissue- and organ-specific data of biological assays by coloring the corresponding spatial features defined in anatomical images according to quantitative abundance levels of measured biomolecules, such as transcripts, proteins or metabolites.
+A color key is used to represent the quantitative assay values and can be customized by the user.
 This core functionality of the package is called a spatial heatmap (SHM) plot.
 Additional important functionalities include Spatial Enrichment (SE), Spatial Co-Expression (SCE), and Single Cell to SHM Co-Visualization (SC2SHM-CoViz).
-These extra utilities are useful for identifying molecules with spatially selective abundance patterns (SE), groups of molecules with related abundance profiles using matrix heatmaps combined with hierarchical clustering and network representations (SCE), and to co-visualize single cell embedding results with SHMs (SCSHM-CoViz).
+These extra utilities are useful for identifying biomolecules with spatially selective abundance patterns (SE), groups of biomolecules with related abundance profiles using hierarchical clustering, K-means clustering, or network analysis (SCE), and to co-visualize single cell embedding results with SHMs (SCSHM-CoViz).
 The latter co-visualization functionality (Figure 1E) is described in a separate vignette called SCSHM-CoViz.

 The functionalities of spatialHeatmap can be used either in a command-driven mode

 from within R or a graphical user interface (GUI) provided by a Shiny App that

 is part of this project.
 While the R-based mode provides flexibility to

 customize and automate analysis routines, the Shiny App includes a variety of

 convenience features that will appeal to experimentalists and users less

 familiar with R. The Shiny App can be used on both local computers as

 well as centralized server-based deployments (e.g. cloud-based or custom

 servers).
 This way it can be used for both hosting community data on a